 |(f) Date and Time||Set the Date and Time for the appointment.
 The default time block is 20 minutes.
 If you need to make the appointment longer, click the Icons.|

 - Start by double-clicking an open schedule spot within the desired tech column

-- Select the customer
+- Select the customer.

-Note: Fill out all applicable the Service Appointment record fields to add details for clarity.
+Note: Fill out all the applicable Service Appointment record fields to add details for clarity.
 Adding the customer is the only required field not preset when creating a Service Appointment.

 - Click Save.

 Step Four: Edit a Scheduled Appointment